Nissan-Renault CEO sees 3-4 years of Europe "stagnation"

 Separately, Ghosn, 58, said he was not working toward a merger of the French and Japanese automakers and did not see one after his tenure.

 “Would we ever move to a merger?”
-Ghosn said at the Wall Street Journal breakfast.
+Ghosn said at a Wall Street Journal event.
 “I don’t think I will ever see it personally, even after I retire.
 If there is anything, it will be in the very, very long run even though the odds are very, very (small).”

 Ghosn said shareholders saw the advantage of a single CEO flying around the world to run two global companies, and he said the constant travel was both tough and exhilarating to move between cultures.